Jesse Eisinger: Financial and investigative reporting

 Eisinger moved to New York in 2002 to write for The Wall Street Journal.
 His first column was called "Ahead of the Tape".
 After two years, he started writing a new financial column called “Long and Short”.

-Several years later, Eisinger joined the Conde Nast Portfolio as the magazine's Wall Street editor.
-His cover story in November 2007, titled “Wall Street Requiem,” predicted the collapse of Bear Stearns and Lehman Brothers.
+In 2006, Eisinger joined the Conde Nast Portfolio as the magazine's Wall Street editor.
+His cover story in November 2007, titled Wall Street Requiem, predicted the collapse of Bear Stearns and Lehman Brothers.

+Eisinger argued that Goldman Sachs, Morgan Stanley, Lehman Brothers, Merrill Lynch, and Bear Stearns were similar to low-credit borrowers who took on riskier mortgages than they could really afford, thus likely to default, or in the case of the investment banks, especially Bear Stearns, likely to be acquired up by another or just go out of business.